ahussey-redhat/devspaces-backstage-experiment/README.md

 echo backstage | npx @backstage/create-app
 ```

-2) The above command will fail initially, because `.npmrc` file is missing from the `backstage` folder.
+2) If the above command fails initially, it might be because `.npmrc` file is missing from the `backstage` folder and the default `.npmrc` file stored in user home folder is used.
 Solve this by executing:

 ```